 The Forestry Authority will encourage by grant-aid the creation of new native woodlands on open land by natural colonisation or planting, where species composition and site are suitably matched, especially on areas close to existing semi-natural woods.
 Further guidance can be obtained in Bulletin 112, published by the Forestry Authority.

-What are lowland acid beech and oak woods?
+What are lowland beech-ash woods?